JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ### 2.1.2 @tomerweller: Seeking Efficient Replacement

-Tomer seems equallty hopeful for a network with more liquidity, trading, adn access.
-My understanding of their perspective so far is a focus on composability between protocols built on top of the network.
+Tomer seems equallty hopeful for a network with more liquidity, trading, adn access.[^t2022] My understanding of their perspective so far is a focus on composability between protocols built on top of the network.
 In the disucssion, Tomer [said](https://discord.com/channels/761985725453303838/1302004423483981924/1302276394356703232) they didn't yet have much "to add on top of what was said" at Merridian.[^hack]

+[^t2022]: _See_ 2022 remakrs that "the order books are extremely efficient as far as order books go, but orderbooks in general are not the most efficient data structure."
+Might I posit that we can still develop production applications in [Python](https://x.com/JFWooten4/status/1849109891471843764) despite the technical reality that Rust programs would run much faster, ignoring nostalgia _ab initio_?
+Perhaps marginal improvements here and there are less relevant given the contextual competition from [COBOL mainframes](https://x.com/JFWooten4/status/1843833900642320509) so common in the correspondent banking system?

 [^hack]: According to further [conversation](https://discord.com/channels/761985725453303838/761985725453303841/1306590729098887231), this statement was made before the recent social account takeover.
 I find this point relevant becasue one of the first things the attacker did was send out mass ETH phishing links.
 Might we keep this in mind when disucssing the incument architectures that follow?